Tinoriffic/game-of-life/README.md

 ## The Game of Life

 ### Quick Start
 `npm start` - runs the react app in development mode.
+Execute the command from the `frontend/` directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 You may also see any lint errors in the console.

 `source venv/Scripts/activate` - activates the virtual environment for FastAPI

 `python -m app.main` - starts the local backend server (do this in the venv).
 Execute the command from the `backend/` directory.
 Open [http://127.0.0.1:8000/endpoint](http://127.0.0.1:8000/endpoint) to view it in your browser.

+To test your endpoints see [http://localhost:8000/docs](http://localhost:8000/docs)

 ### Other
 `npm test` - Launches the test runner in the interactive watch mode.